 Take an ice cup from the cool box.
 The glass is made from frozen tap water and so is safe to touch and consume.
 Fill your glass with water.
 This might be water from a puddle, a pond, a tap — or another water source.
 Introduce this water to the frozen water that your cup is made of.
 You might say something like ‘frozen tap water meets water from the pond’.
 Introduce the water in your cup to other water, people and things.

-Select a number of objects, which you think might float, from the area near to a river.
+Select a number of objects that you think might float from the area near to a river.
 Select the objects carefully, in the knowledge that you intend to put them into a river.
 Throw the objects into the river and observe what happens to them.
 Try this at different times of year and in different weather conditions.

 Water Name (what can I call you?)

 Locate a body of water.
 Find out if it has a name, or names, and who named it.
 Address it by its given name, or names.
 Would you like to call it by another name?